 The TigerNet Support Team is available for tech support 24 hours a day, seven days a week at 609-258-1542.
 The Career Development and Alumni Relations team can answer general questions about TigerNet at email@example.com or 609-258-4812.

-Graduate alumni can support efforts to educate future public leaders by donating to the Princeton School of Public and International Affairs Graduate Annual Giving Campaign.
-Donations are a convenient way to support the School and the University by providing unrestricted resources to address students’ needs.
-You will automatically be identified as an alumnus/a of the School, and a portion will go to the School and a portion to Princeton University.
+Graduate alumni can support efforts to educate future public leaders by donating to the Graduate Alumni Annual Giving Campaign.
+Donations are a convenient way to support current students and the University by providing unrestricted resources to address students’ needs.

 Graduate alumni serving as Annual Giving Campaign class agents will be in touch to encourage you to give.
 If you would like to know the name of the class agent assigned to your class, contact us at firstname.lastname@example.org.

 - Mail: Send a check or a credit card number, along with a pledge card.